ykmn/zabbix-agent-msi-installer/README.md

-# Zabbix Agent MSI Remote Install script
+# [obsolete] Zabbix Agent MSI Remote Install script

 BAT-script for easy Zabbix Agent MSI package installation/update on remote Windows host.
 You may use it if you can't use Group Policy deployment.